Chocolate Caramel Coconut Cupcakes

 - Fill the cupcakes: Using a sharp knife, cut a circle/hole into the center of the cooled cupcake to create a little pocket about 1 inch deep.
 This piece you removed will be the shape of a cone.
 Set it aside.
 Place about 1 teaspoon of caramel inside the cupcake-- or however much will fit.
 Slice off the pointy end of the "cone" piece of cupcake you removed so that it can fit on top of the filling.
 Repeat with all cupcakes.

-- Frost cooled cupcakes.
+- Prepare frosting and frost cooled cupcakes.
 I used the Wilton #12 round piping tip.
 Top with any leftover caramel and toasted coconut, if desired.

 Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.